 History of tea in Japan

-Tea was originally brought over in the 7th century from China by monks to keep them awake during meditation (I guess you could think of it as an ancient Red Bull!) and soon became a fashionable drink among the elite religious and military leaders as well as the aristocracy of the time.
+Tea was originally brought over in the 7th century from China by monks who recognized important green tea benefits for health and keeping them awake during meditation (I guess you could think of it as an ancient Red Bull!) and soon became a fashionable drink among the elite religious and military leaders as well as the aristocracy of the time.
 It wasn’t until the 12th century though, when Eisai, the monk accredited with introducing Zen to Japan, that the custom of drinking matcha Japanese green tea began to spread to the masses.
 He is said to have brought not only tea seeds but also farming and processing techniques.

 How it's grown and cultivated